KonduitAI/deeplearning4j-examples-refactor/tensorflow-keras-import-examples/src/main/java/org/deeplearning4j/modelimportexamples/tf/advanced/mobilenet/ImportMobileNetExample.md

 ###### FAQ CallBack from Example: This example answers the following questions.
 1) How to import a TF frozen graph (.pb) into the DL4J ecosystem?
 2) How to resize an image using bilinear interpolation?
-(Done via a dynamic custom ops.These are ops that are currently available in libnd4j but have not been mapped to Java yet)
 3) How to run inference on an imported Tensorflow model?